 \subsubsection{BD-RIS for Channel Shaping}

 Most existing BD-RIS literature focuses on specific metrics, such as channel gain, sum-rate, transmit power consumption, to evaluate the performance benefit of BD-RIS, while a fundamental question which has not been answered is, to what extent a BD-RIS can shape the wireless channels (in terms of their singular values).
-To answer this question, \cite{zhao2024channel} has theoretically proven that BD-RIS is able to reach a larger dynamic range of channel singular values than D-RIS, followed by numerical verifications supported by algorithm designs.
-Results in \cite{zhao2024channel} have shown that the capability of more flexible channel shaping in BD-RIS can help to increase power gain and achievable rates.
+To answer this question, \cite{zhao2024channel} has theoretically proven that BD-RIS is able to reach a larger dynamic range of channel singular values than D-RIS.
+Results in \cite{zhao2024channel} have shown that this capability of BD-RIS can help to increase power gain and achievable rates.
 Further, \cite{yahya2024beyond,santamaria2025interference} have recently shown that BD-RIS can achieve better interference nulling/minimization to MIMO interference channels, which can be explained by the potential of BD-RIS to reduce the DoF.